micheleguderzo/individuals-level-of-digital-skills/README.md

 ![License](https://img.shields.io/badge/license-MIT-green?logo=open-source-initiative)
 ![Status](https://img.shields.io/badge/status-finished-success?style=flat&logo=github)

-This repository contains the final project for the **Data Processing and Analysis in Python Language** course, carried out during the academic year 2021/2022 at the Faculty of Economic Sciences, University of Warsaw.
+This repository contains the final project for the **Data Processing and Analysis in Python Language** course, carried out during the academic year 2021/2022 at the Faculty of Economic Sciences, University of Warsaw, as part of an Erasmus exchange program.

 ## 📌 Project Overview